jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::

 ## ...... ....... ....why?
 > Computers perform recursive atomic operations on streams of electrons within a (theoretically) finite space.
 We need a differentiation strategy.
-This is expressed by a **type system**.
+This is expressed by a **type system**, which enforces ordered assumptions about memory structures.

 :::notes
 - *If you're just waking...*